 Principles and methods

-A methodology for creating and maintaining of new Active Faults of Eurasia (and adjacent Aquatories) Database (AFEAD) is presented, which integrated in a single format the material accumulated to date by many researchers, including the authors of the database.
+A methodology for creating and maintaining of new Active Faults of Eurasia (and Adjacent seas) Database (AFEAD) is presented, which integrated in a single format the material accumulated to date by many researchers, including the authors of the database.
 It contains more than 20,000 geographically attached objects - faults, fault zones and related structural forms with signs of recent movements in the Late Pleistocene and Holocene.

 The scale in which the database is compiled is 1: 500,000.
 The base demonstration scale is 1: 1,000,000.
 Each database object is equipped with two types of characteristics (attributes) - justifying and evaluative.
 Substantiating attributes contain information about objects - their names, data on morphology and kinematics, displacement amplitudes for different periods of time, motion velocities calculated on them, the age of the last recorded signs of activity, seismicity and paleoseismicity, the relationship of objects with crustal earthquake parameters, and other characteristics, as well as information about the sources of information, a list of which is attached to the database.

 Evaluation attributes are a system of indices reflecting the kinematics of faults according to typification accepted in structural geology, the rate of speed of the Late Quaternary movements (three gradations) and the degree of reliability of distinguishing the structure as active (four gradations).
 Indexes allow you to compare objects by any of the attributes in a computer way with each other and with any other types of digitized information using any GIS program.